Can Women Take Viagra for Female Sexual Issues

 Doctors may prescribe Lovegra, a medicine containing Sildenafil, to women.
 It is marketed as ‘female Viagra.’

-Additionally, the FDA has approved the medicine Addyi (Flibanserin) for FSIAD (Female Sexual Interest / Arousal Disorder).
+Additionally, the FDA has approved the medicine Addyi (Flibanserin) for FSIAD (Female Sexual Arousal Disorder).

 It is a medicine that helps treat low libido in women.
 It works by increasing the brain chemicals that boost sexual desire.